-The pro clima SOLITEX range with a monolithic membrane is also absolutely wind & airtight.
-ASTM E2173 test result show that the material is so airtight that it exceeds the capabilities of the lab calibration - and goes above and beyond the Air Barrier Association of America (ABAA) requirements and certainly well above the thresholds specified in AS/NZS 4200.1 or NZS 2295 measured using ISO 5636-5 (AUS) & BS 6538.3 (NZ).
+The pro clima SOLITEX[®] range with monolithic membrane а is absolutely wind & airtight.
+ASTM E2173 test results show that the material is so airtight that it exceeds the capabilities of the lab calibration - and goes above and beyond the Air Barrier Association of America (ABAA) requirements and certainly well above the thresholds specified in AS/NZS 4200.1 or NZS 2295 measured using ISO 5636-5 (AUS) & BS 6538.3 (NZ).

-The pro clima WRB roof & wall systems offer the ultimate protection against wind-washing of insulation when taped with TESCON tapes and following the other instructions found on SOLITEX MENTO® and SOLITEX EXTASANA® product webpages. pro clima full scale weather testing in NATA and IANZ accredited laboratories has demonstrated world class weather tightness with the SOLITEX EXTASANA® flexible membrane system and rainscreen cladding.
+The pro clima WRB roof & wall systems offer the ultimate protection against wind-washing of when taped insulation with TESCON[®] tapes and following the other instructions found on SOLITEX MENTO® and SOLITEX EXTASANA® product pages.

+Pro clima full scale weather testing in NATA and IANZ accredited laboratories has demonstrated world class weather tightness with the SOLITEX EXTASANA® flexible membrane system and rainscreen cladding.